david-pugh-gcell/GCellNotificationFW_iOS/README.md

 <h3>Using the Framework</h3>

 Importing the Framework into your XCode Project
-1. Drag the GCellNotificationFWv1_1 framework into your XCode Project
+1. Drag the GCellNotificationFWv1_1 framework into your XCode Project.
-2. Click on your project target ->General and also add the framework to the Embedded Binaries
+2. Click on your project target ->General and also add the framework to the Embedded Binaries.
-3. Clean and rebuild the project - the classes in the framework should now be avilable to use
+3. Clean and rebuild the project - the classes in the framework should now be avilable to use.

 <h4>Setting up your Project to work with iBeacons</h4>
 We need to add a few settings to your project to enable it to successfully see iBeacons.